-Use a fertilizer that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P) and potassium (K), also has microelements, i.e. those compounds that the plant needs in minimal quantities (but still needs it) such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced growth of the plant.
+It is advisable to use a fertilizer that in addition to having macroelements such as nitrogen (N), phosphorus (P), potassium (K) also contains microelements, i.e. those compounds that the plant needs in minimal quantities (but has always needed) such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced plant growth.

-The plant of Muse it cannot be pruned.
-Only the leaves that dry out over time are eliminated to prevent them from becoming a vehicle for disease.
+There Zamioculcas not pruned.
+The leaves that dry up or become damaged are simply eliminated to prevent them from becoming a vehicle for parasitic diseases.

 PARASITES AND DISEASES